 There are a number of websites and forums devoted entirely to the world of credit card travel rewards.
 The amount of information can be overwhelming, leading to analysis by paralysis.

 However, I’ve discovered that the Pareto principle definitely applies here.
 You can get at least 80% of the results with 20% of the effort.

 There are a number of great offers on both travel reward and cash back cards.
 If you’re new to the game, I recommend starting with a Chase card that has solid perks and points that can be used for cash or often more lucratively for travel with one of many partners.
-The Chase Sapphire Preferred is a good option, with a $95 annual fee that’s waived the first year and an offer of 60,000 points after meeting the minimum spend of $3,000 in three months.
+The Chase Sapphire Preferred is a good option, with a $95 annual fee and an offer of 60,000 points after meeting the minimum spend of $4,000 in three months.
 That’s worth $750 in travel when booking through the Chase portal and potentially more when transferring points to travel partners.

 Chase Bank is a great place to start, because if you’ve picked up more than five cards in two years, Chase will typically reject your application for a new card, no matter how good your credit is.

 Finally, if you’ve got a small business, there’s a world of business cards available to you.
-I’ve recently reviewed some of the top business card options for small business owners and the best cash back cards for everyone.
+I’ve recently updated my overviews of the top business card options for small business owners and the best cash back cards for everyone.